tomchapin/Warmup/README.md

 Scroll with the mousewheel.
 Hold Shift to scroll to the top or bottom.
 Hold Ctrl to scroll a full page up or down.

+## Important:
+Don't leave Warmup enabled every time you log in.
+The changes for GC data will have drastic effects on your performance.
+Warmup is a tool to aid addon development, not something to just install and forget about.

 ## History

 [Original version](http://www.wowinterface.com/downloads/info4939) by Tekkub.